New Student Checklist - Incoming Summer/Fall 2017 Students

-(click here for a complete pdf version of the checklist)
+(click here for a pdf version of the checklist)

-OneStart is Indiana University's Web-based application portal that provides a common front door to online services, including email, registration, tuition statements, payment options, and scholarship applications.
-You will need your student ID number to create your OneStart account.
-If you annot locate it, you can look it up here.
+One.IU is Indiana University's Web-based application portal that provides a common front door to online services, including email, registration, tuition statements, payment options, and scholarship applications.
+You will need your university ID number to create your One.IU account.
+Refer to your Admissions certificate for this number.
 If you would like assistance with setting up your account, please stop by the Gateway Information Center, located in the main lobby of the Administration Building, or call (574) 520-5005.

 Please check your Admission Certificate to learn which placement exams (English and/or math) you will be required to take prior to registering for classes.
-Placement exams are offered at no cost on both teh South Bend campus and at the Elkhart Center.
-Please note that a computer automated "due date" based on your time of admission will be visible in OneStart.
+Please note that a computer automated "due date" based on your time of admission will be visible in One.IU.
 This specific "due date" can be disregarded as long as placement exams are completed before Orientation and advising sessions.

-- Exemptions from Placement Exams: Students with AP scores or who took college-level coursework while in high school, as well as those who are transferring to IU South Bend from a regionally accredited post-secondary institution may be exempt from exams based upon exam equivalencies or transferable credit hours.
+- Exemptions from Placement Exams: Students with AP scores or who took dual credit coursework while in high school, as well as those who are transferring to IU South Bend from a regionally accredited post-secondary institution may be exempt from exams based upon exam equivalencies or transferable credit hours.

 - Special Accommodations: Students with a documented disability requiring accommodation should make arrangements in advance with Disability Support Services by calling (574) 520-4460.

-- Transfer student with 26 or more credit hours (sophomore standing and above)
+Transfer Students with 18 or more credit hours

 What to bring to new student orientation

-Your OneStart account username and passphrase is all you need.
-Make sure you are able to log into OneStart PRIOR to attending orientation.
+Your One.IU account username and passphrase is all you need.
+Make sure you are able to log into One.IU PRIOR to attending orientation.
 If having difficulties, call the Information Center at (574) 520-5005.
 We will have everything else here for you.
 Be sure to dress weather appropriately and wear comfortable shoes.
-Click here for a sample agenda.

 Directions to campus